ryantd42/NY-Legislative-Git/2023/S7138A-2023/bill.md

   ___________

- Introduced  by  Sen. KENNEDY -- read twice and ordered printed, and when printed to be committed to the Committee on Insurance
+ Introduced  by  Sen. KENNEDY -- read twice and ordered printed, and when printed to be committed to the Committee on Insurance  --  recommitted to the Committee on Insurance in accordance with Senate Rule 6, sec.
+8 --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the insurance law, in relation to  restricting  insurers from  demanding intrusive personal, financial and tax information from insureds as a standard practice in processing ordinary theft claims

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
-The insurance law is amended by adding a new section 2618 to read as follows:
+The insurance law is amended by adding a new section 2619 to read as follows:
-  § 2618.
+  § 2619.
 INTRUSIVE REQUESTS FOR PERSONAL, FINANCIAL  AND  TAX  INFORMA- TION;  ORDINARY THEFT CLAIMS.
 (A) IT SHALL BE AN UNFAIR CLAIM SETTLEMENT ACT OR PRACTICE UNDER PARAGRAPHS THREE AND FOUR  OF  SUBSECTION  (A)  OF SECTION  TWO THOUSAND SIX HUNDRED ONE OF THIS ARTICLE FOR AN INSURER, IN